RolandStuder/chess/README.md

 [second commit](https://github.com/RolandStuder/chess/commit/f7120c2090f142b83a3ea31360eafd69b78b1823).

 ### Minimal board

+As basically everything happens on the board, it felt like this is where I needed to start.

 So my [third commit](https://github.com/RolandStuder/chess/commit/bcbe44c94df5d8bd9bdea7b97cbee5fc77246cc2) I added a board class, a field class and a test to get a field from the board.